feloundou/personal-page/content/post/arriving-at-a-research-project/index.md

 As I embark on this project, I have potential consequent research threads to unspool, but they are highly speculative and auxiliary to the core research question presented above.

-For purposes of accountability, here is my moving Gantt chart I presented in my very first post:
+For purposes of accountability, here is the moving Gantt chart I presented in my very first post:

 ```mermaid
 gantt